MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 *Impact: Reliability, Performance efficiency*

 When you size for an application, size the VM to handle the workload at peak performance.
 During an outage, the application should also be able to operate with reduced functionality or degraded performance.
 To prepare for a failure event, design for resilience.
 Design your system to respond to outages and deliver reliability even when regional, zonal, service, or component failures impact critical application functionality.
 Vertical scaling is the ability of a VM to add resources to individual hosts.
-Vertical scaling requires picking the right SKU, powering the host down, and adding resources from an ESXi host that has those resources available.
+Vertical scaling requires picking the right SKU, powering the host down, and adding resources from a VMware ESXi host that has those resources available.

 The downtime that's associated with vertical scaling can disrupt your business, so consider horizontal scaling in your workload design.
 Horizontal scaling is the ability to dynamically span your workload across multiple VMs.
-Horizontal scaling typically involves using vSphere features like resource allocation settings, VM templates, cloning, or dynamic resource allocation techniques.
+Horizontal scaling typically involves using VMware vSphere features like resource allocation settings, VM templates, cloning, or dynamic resource allocation techniques.
 For example, if you want to distribute traffic across three separate VMs, place those VMs on three separate hosts for high availability.

 Clustering is concerned with creating logical groupings of hosts to provide advanced management and availability features.
-After you provision your hosts, you can create and configure vSphere clusters within the Azure VMware Solution environment to manage VMs and provide compute capabilities.
+After you provision your hosts, you can create and configure VMware vSphere clusters within the Azure VMware Solution environment to manage VMs and provide compute capabilities.

 ##### Recommendations